-Let us be clear to begin with, we are not aiming to host a mythic raid at this time.
+Let us be clear to begin with, we have no desire to host a Mythic raid.

-Our initial aim for this raid is to pursue Normal level content.
-If our progress supports a transition to Heroic we will consider that option, but the primary intent at this time is to clear each raid tier prior to the release of the next major content tier and provide access to content for our community.
+Our primary aim for this raid is to pursue Normal level content and provide access to the story and the content for our community.
+If our progress supports a transition to Heroic we will consider that option, but the primary intent at this time is to clear each raid tier prior to the release of the next major content tier.

 First and foremost, we value YOU, the people behind the toons.
 We don’t invite people based on their skill at the game or how much disposable time they have on their hands – we invite them based on their personality and character.
 We invite people for fun and friendship.
 You are the reason we prep food, watch strat videos, pore over logs and set aside time to organize and make the raid happen.
-We aren’t doing this for items which will be obsolete soon (19 weeks!) or for achievements.
-We storm the heights of the Citadel each week because we have fun tackling new challenges with you guys.
-The modern mechanics of Warcraft make it easier than ever to find people to play with but your officer team was unanimous in this one sentiment: beating Hellfire Citadel on Heroic means NOTHING to us if we can’t do it with OUR team.
+We aren’t doing this for items which will be obsolete soon or for achievements.
+We charge through the portal each week because we have fun tackling new challenges with you guys.
+The modern mechanics of Warcraft make it easier than ever to find people to play with but your raid leadership team is unanimous in this sentiment: beating encounters means NOTHING to us if we can’t do it with OUR team.
 You guys are the reason we log in.

 Secondly we value fun.
 As a community of adult professionals we’re pretty sure we speak for everyone when we say that no one logs in to WoW to take on a second job.
 We are all quite busy enough with our real careers and families, thank you.
 We log in to have fun.
 We want you to have fun too.